 Before handing over money, ask:

 - Can I see the sow?
-(Healthy, well-maintained sow = better piglets)
+Healthy, well-maintained sow = better piglets.

 After Purchase: The First Two Weeks

 The first two weeks after buying are the highest-risk period.
 Transport stress, new environment, and feed changes all combine to make piglets vulnerable.
+Budget for 3-5% first-week mortality on any batch purchase.

 - Deworm on arrival if the seller cannot confirm recent deworming.